swachitha25/devops-project/exercise-2/README.md

 # Exercise 2 – CI/CD Pipeline Design

 ## Overview
-This CI/CD pipeline is designed to automate the build, test, security scanning, and deployment of a Python web application to Kubernetes.
-The goal is to provide fast feedback to developers while ensuring quality and security before production releases.
+This exercise demonstrates the design of a CI/CD pipeline for a Python-based web application deployed to Kubernetes.
+The focus is on showing a clear and reliable delivery flow rather than executing a live deployment.

-## Pipeline Stages
+## Pipeline Flow
-The pipeline starts with building a Docker image after code is pushed to the main branch.
-Automated tests are executed next to validate application functionality.
-A security scanning stage follows to detect vulnerabilities early in the process.
+The pipeline is triggered when code is pushed to the main branch.
+It begins by building a Docker image for the application, followed by running automated tests to validate functionality.
+A security scanning stage is included to identify vulnerabilities early in the process.

-## Deployment Strategy
+## Environment Promotion
-After successful validation, the application is deployed automatically to the staging environment.
-Production deployment requires a manual approval step to reduce risk and ensure controlled releases.
+After validation, the application is automatically deployed to the staging environment.
+This allows testing in an environment that closely resembles production.
+Promotion to production is intentionally gated with a manual approval step to reduce deployment risk.

 ## Rollback Strategy
-If an issue is detected after deployment, rollback is handled by redeploying a previously known stable container image.
+In case of issues after deployment, rollback is handled by redeploying a previously known stable container image.
+This approach allows fast recovery without rebuilding artifacts.

-## Secret Management
+## Secret and Credential Management
-Sensitive information such as credentials and API keys are not stored in the pipeline file.
-In a real environment, secrets would be managed using GitHub Secrets or a cloud-based secret manager and injected securely during runtime.
+Secrets such as cloud credentials, Kubernetes access details, and API keys are never stored in the repository.
+Instead, they are managed using GitHub Secrets and injected into the pipeline securely at runtime.
+In a production setup, this strategy can be extended using cloud-native secret managers like AWS Secrets Manager or HashiCorp Vault for better rotation and auditing.

+## Assumptions
+This exercise focuses on pipeline design and documentation.
+The pipeline demonstrates structure, security awareness, and deployment flow rather than a fully operational system.